GP Service Terms and Conditions

 As an acute, episodic provider of healthcare we are not offering, nor seeking to provide, continuity of care.
 This care should be provided through the regular health service(s) you are normally registered with, or other healthcare providers to whom you may have been referred, or you have self-referred for treatment.
 One of our aims is to supplement the care provided by your regular health service(s), and we are careful not to replace this care.

-Consequently, it is in your best interests to agree, if the clinician asks for permission to share information regarding the consultation with your regular health service provider, e.g., the GP Surgery you are registered with.
+Consequently, it is in your best interests to agree, in the event that the clinician asks for permission to share information regarding the consultation with your regular health service provider, e.g., the GP Practice you are registered with.
 Should you not give us consent to share the information, the clinician may feel that it is not safe to proceed with any treatment or referral options discussed.

 To ensure we are giving safe and effective care to you, we may, amongst other measures, monitor the clinical appropriateness and frequency with which you use our services.
 In exceptional circumstances, where we believe that seeking advice and treatment from our service might be interfering with, if not jeopardising, the care that you receive from specialists and other healthcare professionals, we may come to the reluctant conclusion that it is not in your best medical interests that we continue to provide our service to you.
 Where this is the case, we reserve the right to deny service to you.